United Nations Protocol

 At the end of the course, participants should be able to:

-- Organize the visits of the Secretary-General and other United Nations dignitaries according to United Nations protocol practices;
+- Organize the visits of the Secretary-General and other United Nations dignitaries and participate in social occasions based on established diplomatic norms.

 - React to commonly experienced protocol-related situations.

 The course content is to be confirmed but will tentatively include the following content: